 If you’re driving your own vehicle, make sure you have a copy of the car insurance policy and any relevant contact numbers in a safe and easy-to-access place.
 If you are renting a vehicle, then be sure to have all of those documents in a safe place too.
 Also, keep a digital copy on your phone in the rare case your vehicle is stolen or destroyed.
 Obviously, these are worst-case scenarios, but it’s best to be prepared for them, just in case.

 You never know what little (or big!) thing could go wrong, like when a dashboard light suddenly makes itself known and you’ve no idea what it means.
-Google won’t be much help if you’re out in the sticks without signal.
+Google won’t be much help if you’re out in the sticks without a signal.
 Bring along your car manual for the ride and – even better – familiarize yourself with it before you set off.

 Check to see if you a) have a spare tire and b) it’s in good condition.